-Cam is restricted to stock, you can have it profiled to maximum specs, but they are as specified by VW as original specs.
+Cam is restricted to stock, you can have it profiled to maximum specs, as specified by VW in their official shop manual.
 The engine starts off as a 40-horse, and it ends up putting out (depending on whose dyno) around 60 horsepower.

 Are these engines high strung, requiring a lot of maintenance?

 DB: I tell my customers do 10 weekends, then bring it back.
 That way it saves the extra expense — I may have to polish the crank as opposed to grind it, the valve seats may only need to be touched up.
 I had one customer who did 20 weekends, and when I took the engine apart I looked at the bearings and they were immaculate.